nakmuayFarang/Denoiser-Zoom-Data/README.md

 Script preprocessingPhoto: Create a pixelated version of each picture.
 - reduce the dimension of each picture, then resize it again to original dimension.
+- All the model of Test1 are trained with pictured reduced with the same ratio.
+- All the model of Test2 are trained with pictured reduced with a random ratio.

 Script model1:
 - Use the first layers of vggnet then deconvolution to recreate the picture